Chapter 11:

 There’s still a bit of me left in here.

-David changed back into his clothes and slipped under the bed’s duvet and stared blankly at the ceiling, his body still shaking a little from everything that had happened tonight.
+David put his clothes back on and slipped under the bed sheets, before staring blankly at the ceiling; his body was still shaking even now.

 Maybe I’ll feel better after some sleep.